All visitors and residents require a passport to enter the Turks and Caicos Islands.

 Visitors are granted entry for 90 days.
 You can normally extend this by visiting an office of the Immigration Department.
 Listings and contact information for Immigration Department locations.

 If your country is listed below, you do not need a visa to enter the Turks and Caicos Islands.
-Visitors who normally require a visa to enter the United Kingdom (such as nationals of Russia or Brazil) are advised to confirm with their booking agent, as visa regulations do change frequently.
+Visitors who normally require a visa to enter the United Kingdom (such as nationals of Russia) are advised to confirm with their booking agent, as visa regulations do change frequently.
 Many countries that were previously visa-exempt, such as Jamaica, Nigeria and Turkey, have since been removed from the visa-exempt list.

 Last updated June 28, 2015.

 Visa Exempt Countries

 |New Zealand||Niue||Norfolk Island|

 |Venezuela||Virgin Islands, British||Virgin Islands, US|

 If your country is not listed, you will need a visa.
 You do not need a visa if you have a valid: